dkilgore90/iRobot/Roomba/README.md

 <h1>Roomba for Hubitat</h1><br>
-<p>Roomba for Hubitat is a forked version from the original author Dominick Meglio.
+<p>Roomba for Hubitat is a forked version from the previous author Aaron Ward, which was forked from original author Dominick Meglio.
 This forked version enables advanced scheduling, notification and
 support for all WiFi enabled Roomba devices.</p>
 <br>
 <h2>Prerequisites and installation:</h2>